 The FIM4L (Federated Identity Management for Libraries) Working Group aims to develop a library policy for federated authentication which is broadly supported by libraries and publishers.
-The group forms part of LIBER’s Strategic Direction on Research Infrastructure, which is one of the key pillars of the LIBER 2018-2022 Strategy.
+As Working Groups are the primary units to conduct work on the LIBER strategy, ours will operate under the Steering Committee for the direction, State-of-the-art Services, as defined in LIBER’s 2023-2027 Strategy.

 This is a library-led working group to further the usage of FIM technologies by providing guidelines for libraries on how to deploy such technologies while at the same time preserving the privacy of users.